-Whether you are heading to the gym to lift some weights, a studio to practice yoga or outside to go for a run, all of these workouts should be energized with food.
+Whether you are heading to the gym to lift some weights, a studio to practice yoga or working out from your home gym, these workouts should be energized with food.
 And let’s not forget to follow up with proper nutrition.
-The foods we eat after a workout are just as important as those we eat before – a pre-workout snack helps fuel our bodies and the post-workout snack starts the recovery process for our muscles.
+The foods we eat after a workout are just as important as those we eat before – a pre-workout snack helps fuel our bodies and some post-workout protein starts the recovery process for our muscles.

 Think about the size and nutritional components of your pre-workout snack.
 You don’t want to feel sluggish or bloated during a workout, so the key is to eat something small that is easily digestible.

-What to Avoid
+What to avoid

 Eating or drinking the wrong thing before may result in a poor workout.
 If you can, avoid eating or drinking the following:

-- Fiber-rich foods – foods like broccoli or lentils take longer to digest, drawing blood to your digestive system.
+Foods like broccoli or lentils take longer to digest, drawing blood to your digestive system.
 During a workout, you want your blood flowing to your muscles rather than your gut.

 Like high-fiber foods, foods high in fat also digest slower, causing blood to flow to the gut.

-- Spicy Foods – this may trigger heartburn or acid reflux during a workout.
+This may trigger heartburn or acid reflux during a workout.